EndPointCorp/end-point-blog/2020/02/10/a-primer-on-java.html.md

 I have been using several different ORMs in the past, like LINQ, Flourishlib, Doctrine, to name a few examples, in Java I have been using Hibernate in recent times.
 I can nicely work with object entities using [Hibernate](https://hibernate.org/), which represent table rows and am very satisfied with Hibernate in general.

-The entities in Hibernate are defined as POJO classes, where data members are private and they are accessible via public setters and getters.
+The entities in Hibernate are defined as [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object) (Plain old Java object) classes, where data members are private and they are accessible via public setters and getters.
 The classes and tables can be mapped via a mapping configuration XML.
 There are nice examples available online, for instance [this](https://www.tutorialspoint.com/hibernate/hibernate_examples.htm) one.
 One has the option to use Hibernate annotations as well, like [here](https://www.tutorialspoint.com/hibernate/hibernate_annotations.htm).

 Besides methods that can be used with the help of session objects, one can write custom Hibernate queries as well, like